How this Long Island man ended up in a Chinese prison on espionage charges - Local News 8

 A futuristic-looking complex located in the far west of the city, Qingpu prison is one of the main detention centers for foreigners in China.
 Its website describes it as “window to showcase China’s rule of law.”

-Briton Peter Humphrey, who was held in Qingpu after his 2014 conviction on contested bribery charges, said that “from the moon, Qingpu Prison would look like a peaceful walled university campus with dorms, gardens, camphor trees, a soccer pitch and a parade ground.”
+Briton Peter Humphrey, who was held in Qingpu after his 2014 conviction on contested illegal information gathering charges, said that “from the moon, Qingpu Prison would look like a peaceful walled university campus with dorms, gardens, camphor trees, a soccer pitch and a parade ground.”

 “From my level, there were a dozen concrete cell blocks with barred windows, a prison theatre, an office block, a kitchen, a boiler house and a factory,” Humphrey wrote in 2018, following his release.
 “The perimeter wall bristled with razor wire and was patrolled by armed PAP (people’s armed police) guards.
 It could hold 5,000-6,000 prisoners.
 It also ‘trained’ prisoners for redistribution to other prisons.”

-Note: CORRECTION: This article has been updated to reflect Peter Humphrey was held in Qingpu prison after his 2014 conviction on contested illegal information gathering charges.